Contact

 Head shot of Erica Avery, young white woman with long dark brown hair

-My name is Erica Avery and I’m a 5th year PhD student in the Cellular and Molecular Physiology program in the School of Medicine and am currently a member of the Claypool lab studying mitochondrial phospholipid metabolism.
+My name is Erica Avery and I was a member of the Claypool lab studying mitochondrial phospholipid metabolism.
 I’m originally from New Jersey and received a BS in Biochemistry and minor in journalism from Rowan University.
 I was diagnosed with a chronic illness known as fibromyalgia syndrome in 2012 as a freshman in college, marked by its hallmark chronic pain and fatigue, but as a syndrome, its symptoms are so much more.
 This condition is very poorly understood and lacks good treatment options.
 As a scientist, I felt failed by science and medicine in its initiative to understand and research this illness in addition to the societal stigmas behind it.
 Additionally, 90% of FM patients are assigned female at birth, and studies show women’s pain is taken less seriously.

 Because of my experiences with ableism and lack of accessibility and accommodations throughout my academic career, I wanted to contribute to the Equal Access in Science and Medicine Committee initiatives because I sought to build a community and bring awareness to the disability, especially as it can contribute to diversity.
 I have published personal essays in publications like ASBMB Today, Scientific American, and the American Chemical Society about my illness and health in an effort to increase awareness.
 In addition to writing in my spare time, I enjoy fostering kittens, making cosplay, yoga, and playing piano.
 You can reach me at eavery3@jhmi.edu.